Skip to main content

 Fertilizing

 The nutritional needs of grass, flowers, shrubs and trees are type-specific and vary depending on many factors.
 The appropriate fertilizers should be chosen accordingly and applied as directed.
-Lawn fertilizing promotes growth and should therefore be done only at certain times of the year.
+Fertilizing (like pruning) promotes growth and should therefore be done only at certain times of the year.
 Martha at Rainfrost says to stop fertilizing the plants in the flowerbeds in early September, when plants are preparing to go dormant.

 Compost